- 1. You shall. . . always remember you’re in control

 If you do find the compliance side too overwhelming, you can delegate some of the tasks, but not the responsibility, to service providers, or in extreme cases, you can wind up your SMSF.

 Note: Outsourcing your obligations doesn’t remove your ultimate responsibility as trustee of your own fund.
 You may choose to hire a company to look after your administration and compliance; but, in the end, you’re responsible for what happens in your fund.
 For more information about your C-A-R-T (compliance, administration, reporting and tax) obligations visit the ‘SMSFs’ section of our website.
-As a starting point you can check out the SuperGuide article SMSF providers: What should I look for when setting up my DIY super fund?
+As a starting point you can check out the SuperGuide article What to consider when looking for an SMSF provider

 2. You shall. . . comply with the sole purpose test

 In the SMSF trustee declaration that new trustees must sign, the trustee declares that he or she understands ‘. . . it is my responsibility to ensure the fund is maintained for the purpose of providing benefits to its members upon their retirement (or attainment of a certain age), or for beneficiaries if a member dies…’.
-You can find out more about the SMSF trustee declaration in the SuperGuide articles SMSF trustee declaration: a quick guide and SMSF alert: Declaration must be signed by new SMSF trustees .
+You can find out more about the SMSF trustee declaration in the SuperGuide articles Guide to the SMSF trustee declaration and Guide to the SMSF trustee declaration.

 If you enjoy a direct or indirect benefit before retirement from your SMSF’s investment, that is, more than an incidental or insignificant benefit, your fund is probably breaching the sole purpose test.
 You can learn more about the sole purpose test by reading the following ATO document: SMSFR 2008/2 (although note that this ruling is under review due to a recent court case – see the ATO’s Decision Impact Statement on AussieGolfa Pty Ltd Vs FCT).

 3. You shall. . . follow your fund’s trust deed